A Concise Dictionary for Tai Chi Students

 Taijiquan jargon is commonly expressed in Mandarin Chinese.
 However, this does not mean the jargon is commonly understood by Mandarin speakers.
 Knowing Chinese does not make one a Taiji expert, any more than speaking English would make them a great basketball player.

 Taijiquan is neither simple nor straightforward.
 Personal guidance from a qualified expert is needed.
-Using this dictionary will not, by itself, allow you to understand Taijiquan… but it may help.
+This dictionary can not, by itself, enable you to understand Taijiquan… but it will help.

 Ba gua (八卦) – Eight trigrams (☰ ☱ ☲ ☳ ☴ ☵ ☶ ☷).